-The phone is praised by users and critics alike for its intuitive interface in combination with its near-flawless performance.
-However, despite its overall reliability, there are still some downfalls to be aware of – such as the non-adjustable back stand (this flaw was fixed with its successor the T48S)
+The phone is praised by users and critics alike for its intuitive interface and near-flawless performance.
+However, despite its overall reliability, there are still some downfalls to be aware of – such as the non-adjustable back stand (this flaw was fixed with its successor, the T48S)

-Although we should classify it as a mid-range option in its category, the T48G has respectful enough feeling to it.
-In Yealink’s own words, the T48G is an “ultra-elegant Gigabit IP phone” and we have to admit that it does live up to that claim.
+Although we should classify it as a mid-range option in its category, the T48G has a respectful enough feeling.
+In Yealink’s words, the T48G is an “ultra-elegant Gigabit IP phone,” we must admit that it does live up to that claim.

 We were very pleased with Yealink SIP-T48G.
-When taken together, its interface components make for one quite intuitive and overall satisfying user experience.
+Its interface components make for one intuitive and satisfying user experience when taken together.

 The analog buttons include all the options of a standard desk phone.
-Whereas the 7-inch (800x480px) touchscreen display delivers a rich visual experience and allows for easy switching between applications.
-We found that the touchscreen is very sensitive, and the menu has a smartphone feeling to it.
+The 7-inch (800x480px) touchscreen display delivers a rich visual experience and allows easy switching between applications.
+The touchscreen is very sensitive, and the menu has a smartphone feel.

-Beginner users won’t have to know the pain of jumping through ridiculous hoops for changing the wallpaper (users of CISCO VoIP phones can tell you plenty about that).
+Beginner users won’t have to know the pain of jumping through ridiculous hoops to change the wallpaper (CISCO VoIP phone users can tell you plenty about that).
 On the other hand, advanced users will appreciate the 29 DDS keys for optimal workflow customization.

 The audio system of T48G truly delivers.
 Yealink’s Optima HD technology produces such crisp sound quality.
 The overall feeling is as if the person is in the same room.

-However, we found the volume to be quite LOUD, even when we set it at the minimum.
-It might not be the best for small office rooms, but it should be a great fit in hectic environments such as call centers.
+However, we found the volume quite LOUD, even when we set it at the minimum.
+It might not be the best for small office rooms, but it should fit in hectic environments like call centers.

-T48G has a USB port at the back, supporting Yealink’s BT40 Bluetooth dongle, or alternatively – the WF40 WiFi dongle.
-This means that if you wish to receive and make calls over a portable Bluetooth headset or use the local WiFi, the according to dongle must be in place first.
-You guessed right – you can use only one of them at a time.
+T48G has a USB port at the back, supporting Yealink’s BT40 Bluetooth dongle or the WF40 WiFi dongle.
+If you wish to receive and make calls over a portable Bluetooth headset or use the local WiFi, the according dongle must be in place first.
+You guessed right – you can use only one at a time.

-The T48G also has an EXT jack for connecting to its EXP40 expansion module.
+The T48G also has an EXT jack connecting to its EXP40 expansion module.

 The non-adjustable back stand can be a real pain.
-It remains fixed at a 45-degrees angle and that’s just the way it is.
-It may not seem like a big deal, but paying $200 for a desk phone and not being able to tilt it as you wish is quite unacceptable.
-Go for the T48G if the adjustable stand is a must for you.
+It remains fixed at a 45-degree angle, and that’s how it is.
+It may not seem like a big deal, but paying $200 for a desk phone and being unable to tilt it as you wish is quite unacceptable.
+Go for the T48G if the adjustable stand is necessary.